Skip to content

 • Signed release checksums and SBOMs.

-• No-postinstall npm launcher with checksum verification.
+• No-postinstall npm launcher with checksum verification, archive-entry validation, and optional strict Sigstore verification.

 See the repository docs/threat-model.md for the full maintainer-facing model.